irena-flextool/flextool/docs/how_to.md

 - `rolling_jump`: sets the interval for the length of each 'jump' the model takes forward in reach roll.
 It is then both the interval of roll starting points and the length of the output for each roll.
 The `rolling_jump` must be smaller than the `rolling_horizon`.
 In the previous example the `rolling_jump` would be 2 months (1440 hours).

-In addition, the user has the possibility set the time interval where the rolling happens:
+In addition, the user can set the duration for how long the model will roll:

 - `rolling_duration`: Optional (hours), the length of combined rolls.
 In the example, it could be set to 8640 hours which would divide evenly, or 8760 hours which means that the last roll will be shorter than the others.
 It is nicer to use `rolling_jump` that is divisable with the `rolling_duration` to keep rolls even.
 If `rolling_duration` is not set, it defaults to rolling through the whole timeline.